microsoft/dicom-server/docs/users/Conformance.md

 | DELETE | ../studies/{study}/series/{series}                      | Delete all instances for a specific series within a study. |
 | DELETE | ../studies/{study}/series/{series}/instances/{instance} | Delete a specific instance within a series. |

-Parameters `'study'`, `'series'` and `'instance'` correspond to the DICOM attributes StudyInstanceUID, SeriesInstanceUID and SopInstanceUID respectively.
+Parameters `study`, `series` and `instance` correspond to the DICOM attributes StudyInstanceUID, SeriesInstanceUID and SopInstanceUID respectively.

-There are no restrictions on the request's `'Accept'` header, `'Content-Type'` header or body content.
+There are no restrictions on the request's `Accept` header, `Content-Type` header or body content.

 > Note: After a Delete transaction the deleted instances will not be recoverable.